You don't have any saved vehicles!

 At Norm Reeves Honda Superstore Huntington Beach, we’re here to help drivers by providing them with this 2020 Passport vs. Grand Cherokee comparison.
 In this guide, you’ll learn about what these vehicles include and how they differ, so you can see which one is perfect for you!

-Despite looking very different, the new Passport and Grand Cherokee each offer similar engine options.
+Despite looking very different, the Passport and Grand Cherokee each offer similar engine options.
 The Passport includes a 3.5L V6 engine and the Jeep Grand Cherokee features a 3.6L V6.
-The Passport engine comes mated with a 9-speed Automatic Transmission with Shift-By-Wire and Paddle Shifters, while the Grand Cherokee includes an 8-speed automatic.
-As for the performance, both engines can exceed 275 horsepower, but the Passport leads in torque with 262 lb-ft vs. the 260 lb-ft that the Jeep Grand Cherokee is capable of.
+The Passport engine comes mated with a 9-Speed Automatic Transmission with Shift-By-Wire and Paddle Shifters, while the Grand Cherokee includes an 8-speed automatic.
+As for performance, both engines can exceed 275 horsepower, but the Passport leads in torque with 262 lb-ft vs. the 260 lb-ft that the Jeep Grand Cherokee is capable of.

 Another major difference with the interior is cargo capacity.
-The 2019 Honda Passport features 41.2 cubic feet of cargo space, which can expand to 77.9 cubic feet when the second row is folded.
+The 2020 Honda Passport features 41.2 cubic feet of cargo space, which can expand to 77.9 cubic feet when the second row is folded.
 The Jeep Grand Cherokee, on the other hand, only includes 36.3 cubic feet of cargo space that expands to 68.3 cubic feet when the rear seats are folded flat.

-At Norm Reeves Honda Superstore Huntington Beach, we hope that our Passport vs. Grand Cherokee comparison gave you the insight you need to learn more about what these SUVs offer and how they differ.
+At Norm Reeves Honda Superstore Huntington Beach, we hope that our 2020 Passport vs. Grand Cherokee comparison gave you the insight you need to learn more about what these SUVs offer and how they differ.
 But while you’re aware that the Passport offers you more, you may find that dropping by for a closer look and some experience in the driver’s seat to be the deciding factor.